 Fire Worship Recognition

-Computer vision detecting light sources and tracking circular motion patterns for proper Arati ceremony performance—embodied interaction with sacred fire worship.
+Computer vision detecting light sources and tracking circular motion patterns for proper Arati ceremony performance, an embodied interaction with sacred fire worship.

 Different stages in a Shloka level